schneefux/brawltimeninja/functions/blog/guides/deathcap-cave.md

 South-east tot the mine is the healing spot if Barley is pushed back or the right lane is lost.
 Pam should also be positioned there if this happens.

-Barly should try to regain control of the area south-east to the mine if an enemy has put themselves there!
+Barley should try to regain control of the area south-east to the mine if an enemy has put themselves there!

 ---